 1.C.50 The Amyloid β-Protein Peptide (AβPP) Family

-The mechanism of amyloid toxicity is poorly understood.
-There are two schools of thought: the first favors membrane destabilization by intermediate-to-large amyloid oligomers, with consequent thinning and non-specific ion leakage; the second favors ion-specific permeable channels lined by small amyloid oligomers.
+Two schools of thought explain amyloid toxicity: the first favors membrane destabilization by intermediate-to-large amyloid oligomers, with consequent thinning and non-specific ion leakage; the second favors ion-specific permeable channels lined by small amyloid oligomers.
 Published results currently support both mechanisms.
-However, the amyloid (Abeta) peptide has recently been shown to form a U-shaped 'beta-strand-turn-beta-strand' structure.
-This structure and the available physiological data present a challenge for computational biology--to provide candidate models consistent with the experimental data.
-Modeling based on small Abeta oligomers containing extramembranous N-termini predicts channels with shapes and dimensions consistent with experimentally derived channel structures (Zheng et al., 2008).
-These results support the hypothesis that small Abeta oligomers can form ion channels.
-For both the Aβ40 and Aβ42 peptides, the abundance of oligomers in the tetramer to 13-mer range contributed positively to both pore formation and cytotoxicity, while monomers, dimers, trimers, and the largest oligomers (>210 kDa) were negatively correlated to both phenomena (Prangkio et al. 2012).
+However, the amyloid (Abeta) peptide has been shown to form a U-shaped 'beta-strand-turn-beta-strand' structure.
+Modeling based on small Abeta oligomers containing extramembranous N-termini predicts channels with shapes and dimensions consistent with experimentally derived channel structures (Zheng et al., 2008), supporting the hypothesis that small Abeta oligomers form ion channels.
+For both the Aβ40 and Aβ42 peptides, the abundance of oligomers in the tetramer to 13-mer range contributes positively to both pore formation and cytotoxicity, while monomers, dimers, trimers, and the largest oligomers (>210 kDa) were negatively correlated to both phenomena (Prangkio et al. 2012).

-Emerging evidence supports the ion channel mechanism for Alzheimer's disease pathophysiology wherein small β-amyloid (Aβ) oligomers insert into the cell membrane, forming toxic ion channels and destabilizing the cellular ionic homeostasis.
+The ion channel mechanism for Alzheimer's disease pathophysiology wherein small β-amyloid (Aβ) oligomers insert into the cell membrane, forming toxic ion channels and destabilizing the cellular ionic homeostasis is favored.
 Amyloid oligomers consist of double-layered β-sheets where each monomer folds into β-strand-turn-β-strand, and the monomers are stacked atop each other, forming β-barrel channels.
 The subunits appear mobile, allowing unregulated, hence toxic, ion flux (Jang et al., 2010).

 In Alzheimer's disease, calcium permeability through cellular membranes appears to underlie neuronal cell death, and calcium permeability involves toxic ion channels.
 Jang et al., (2009) modeled Alzheimer's disease ion channels of different sizes (12-mer to 36-mer) in the lipid bilayer using molecular dynamics simulations.
 Abeta channels consist of a U-shaped beta-strand-turn-beta-strand motif.
 Beta-sheet channels break into loosely associated mobile beta-sheet subunits.
 The preferred channel sizes are made of 16- to 24-mer subunits.
 Mobile subunits were also observed for beta-sheet channels formed by cytolytic PG-1 beta-hairpins (1.C.33.1.9).
 Toxic ion channels formed by beta-sheets spontaneously break into loosely interacting dynamic units that associate and dissociate leading to toxic ionic fluxes.

 Alzheimer's disease (AD) associated peptide, amyloid beta (Abeta), may have the potential to non-specifically solubilize or permeabilize membranes, and it exhibits detergent and pore-forming properties.
 Damage to the membrane or integrity of synaptic vesicles could compromise their functions.
-The intact synaptic vesicle could be a direct site of attack by Abeta(1-42) in AD pathology, but Allen & Chiu (2008) could not provide evidence for this postulate.
+The intact synaptic vesicle could be a direct site of attack by Abeta(1-42) (Aβ42) in AD pathology, but Allen & Chiu (2008) could not provide evidence for this postulate.
+The amyloid precursor protein has a flexible TMS and binds cholesterol (Barrett et al. 2012).
+Aβ40 aggregates into amyloid fibrils, whereas Aβ42 assembles into oligomers that insert into lipid bilayers, β-barrel pore-forming Aβ42 oligomers (βPFOsAβ42) (Serra-Batiste et al. 2016).
+Aβ42 has a more prominent role in AD than Aβ40, the higher propensity of Aβ42 to form βPFOs may explain this difference in AD.

 The transport reaction is: